 - Objectives Jump to content

-The M.Ed. in Professional Counseling is designed for graduate students preparing for employment as professional counselors in schools, clinical mental health agencies, and colleges or universities or for careers in college student services in colleges and universities.
-Three options of study, School Counseling, Clinical Mental Health Counseling, and College Student Affairs, are available.
+The M.Ed. in Professional Counseling is designed for graduate students preparing for employment as professional counselors in schools, clinical mental health agencies, and colleges or universities.
+Two options of study, School Counseling, Clinical Mental Health Counseling, are available.
 The School Counseling and Clinical Mental Health Counseling programs are accredited by the Council for Accreditation of Counseling and Educational Related Programs (CACREP).
 The School Counseling program requires a minimum of 60 semester hours (2.5 years of full time study), and the Clinical Mental Health Counseling (formerly Community Counseling) program requires a minimum of 60 semester hours (3 years of full time study).
-The College Student Affairs program consists of a minimum of 42 semester hours and adheres to CAS standards.
 A student will receive faculty endorsement only for the relevant option and plan of study completed.

 Method of Delivery